preetisuba-jpg/Health-Tracker/README.md

 ## Deploy steps (one-time setup, ~15 minutes)

 1. **Create a GitHub repo**
-   - Go to github.com → New repository → name it e.g. `jignesh-health-app` → Create.
+   - Go to github.com → New repository → name it e.g. `health-app` → Create.
    - On the repo page, click "uploading an existing file" and drag in every file from this folder (keep the `api/` and `icons/` folders — GitHub preserves folder structure when you drag a folder in).
 Commit.

 2. **Import into Vercel**
-   - Go to vercel.com → Add New → Project → pick the `jignesh-health-app` repo →
+   - Go to vercel.com → Add New → Project → pick the `health-app` repo →
      Import.
 Leave all settings as default → Deploy.
-   - You'll get a URL like `jignesh-health-app.vercel.app` — this works immediately for the app shell, but the "smart" features (Food Check on new dishes, Ask panel) will show an error until step 3 is done.
+   - You'll get a URL like `health-app.vercel.app` — this works immediately for the app shell, but the "smart" features (Food Check on new dishes, Ask panel) will show an error until step 3 is done.